mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 When Te moves to Ch's game he playtests it and then looks at the code.
 He notes that Ch has added a variable for a fourth level but then goes on to demonstrate to to add an array representing the next level, and a conditional statement to select level 4 when level 3 is completed.
 At Te completes this work, Ch reads aloud the code which is being typed in.

+Exchanges like this allow the propagation of GDPs
+The process of playing a game of another and sharing your appreciation of it invites participants to add new patterns to their own game.
+In this example the process is very direct with the one asking another to help them directly.
+It is very likely that Ch has noticed Te helping others add levels to their games and thus this may help him to feel empowered to do the same.

+**Other examples of propagation**

+### GDP used to allow exploration of home funds of knoledge

 Ch is keen to make links to his existing experience of games making comparisons between Te's game, commercial games and his own.
 The motive is not clear but this appears to act as a ay of Ch bringing his funds of knowledge on game playing and analysis to this community.